abhisheksoni1/2026_Closed-loop-Human-AI-driven-optimization-of-geological-hydrogen-production/README.md

 🔬 Overview
 This project demonstrates a closed-loop, high-throughput experimental approach to accelerating geological hydrogen production.
 By integrating Bayesian optimization with human guidance, we achieve a closed-loop system that optimizes reaction conditions for enhanced hydrogen yield.

-📂 Repository Structure
+The repository includes the following folders and dataset:

-/data: Raw and processed experimental datasets.
+**/Data: Raw and processed experimental datasets.

-/BO: Python scripts for the Bayesian optimization loop.
+/BO code: Python scripts for the Bayesian optimization loop.

-/Data analysis: Python scripts for data analysis to generate manuscript-level figures.
+/Data analysis code: Python scripts for data analysis to generate manuscript-level figures.

-/notebooks: Google collab notebooks for reproducing the figures found in the manuscript.
+/SHAP-IQ code and others: Google collab notebooks for SHAP-IQ and other codes.